The-Life/AdViewSDK_Android-3.4.1/README.md

 ```
  //Basic Initialization
-        InitConfiguration initConfiguration = new InitConfiguration.Builder(
+ InitConfiguration initConfiguration = new InitConfiguration.Builder(this)
-                this).setUpdateMode(InitConfiguration.UpdateMode.EVERYTIME)
+           .setUpdateMode(InitConfiguration.UpdateMode.EVERYTIME)
            .setBannerCloseble(InitConfiguration.BannerSwitcher.CANCLOSED)
            .setInstlControlMode(InitConfiguration.InstlControlMode.USERCONTROL)
            .setSupportHtml(InitConfiguration.Html5Switcher.SUPPORT)
            .setRunMode(InitConfiguration.RunMode.TEST)
            .build();

  //Initialization for Banner
-      AdViewBannerManager.getInstance(this).init(initConfiguration,
-                new String[]{MainActivity.SDK_KEY});
+ AdViewBannerManager.getInstance(this).init(initConfiguration,new String[]{MainActivity.SDK_KEY});

  // request banner ads after initialization
  AdViewBannerManager.getInstance(this).requestAd(this,key, this);

  // Gets the currently requested banner View,upload it to your own layout.
  View view = AdViewBannerManager.getInstance(this).getAdViewLayout(this,key);
  layout.addView(view);

 ```

 ##5.2 Ad Banner events handling

-To receive events from ad, you should implement an event listener interface AdViewBannerListener.
+To receive events from ad, you should implement an event listener interface **AdViewBannerListener**.

 ```
 public interface AdViewBannerListener{

 /**
  * Use this function when the ad is clicked
  */